johncarl81/transfuse/documentation.md

 <hr/>
 #### Parcels
 Transfuse offers a new way of defining Parcelable classes.
 The typical implementation of a Parcelable class in Android is riddled with boilerplate.
 Not only do users have to define the serialization manually, but also must define a public static final CREATOR class that implements the Parcelable.Creator interface.
-Transfuse takes care of all of this for the user.
+Transfuse takes care of all of this.
 Simply annotate the class with the @Parcel. annotation.
-Transfuse will detect all getter/setter pairs in the class, map it to the designated Bundle serialization method, and produce a Parcelable class:
+Transfuse will detect all java bean format getter/setter pairs, map it to the designated Bundle serialization method, and produce a Parcelable class:

 {% highlight java %}
 @Parcel